alexilyaev/eslint-config-ai/CONTRIBUTING.md

     - Create a git commit
 - `npm publish`
   - Will also push the commit and tag as well (see `postpublish`)
-- `git push`
-  - Needed to move the remote HEAD to the latest commit
 - Update the GitHub Release Notes